eddie0509tw/Dbnet/README.md

 <img src="https://github.com/SURFZJY/Real-time-Text-Detection/blob/master/demo/dbnet.png" alt="contour" >

-### Difference between thesis and this implementation
+### Difference between previous project and this implementation
 //TODO
 1. We try the network on Manga109 dataset for manga text detection
 2. Try MobileNetv2 and MobileNetV3(Large) as backbone for dbnet.